Avoiding Credit Card Fraud and Identity Theft When Traveling

 - Avoid front-desk fraudsters.

-While none of us want to think that anything bad will ever happen to us, the fact of the matter is that they sometimes do.
+While none of us want to think that anything bad will ever happen to us, bad things sometimes happen.
 In the event that you get held up by thieves in a strange city, keep a spare wallet with you containing a few dollars and some old hotel room keys.
 If you get held up, you can hand over the spare wallet and keep the real thing.
 If keeping a spare wallet isn't an option, carry only the items you need at any given time and keep things separated so you don't have to hand over everything.

-Many times identity thieves will wait until you're are sleeping to call your room and catch you off guard.
+Many times identity thieves will wait until you're sleeping to call your room and catch you off guard.
 They will pretend to be the front desk, asking for your credit card number to clear up a billing error.
-NEVER GIVE YOUR CREDIT CARD NUMBER OVER THE PHONE.
+Never give information over the phone.
 Instead, tell the person on the phone that you will visit the front desk in the morning to address the problem.

-In the event that you do become a victim, the most important thing to do is not panic.
+In the event that you do become a victim, don't panic.
 The moment you realize your wallet or credit card has been stolen, you should immediately:

-- Notify the issuers of your credit and debit cards so they can immediately cancel the cards.
+- Notify the issuers of your credit and debit cards so they can cancel them.

-- File a police report with the local police station.
+- File a police report with the local police agency.

 - Monitor your accounts for any fraudulent activity and alert the card issuer the moment something shows up.